tomjoht/documentation-theme-jekyll/doc_help_api.md

 If you don't have CORS enabled, users will see a CORS error/warning message in the console of the page making the request.

-{{tip}} If enabling CORS is problematic, you could always just send developers the tooltips.json file and ask them to place it on their own server. {{end}}
+{{site.data.alerts.tip}} If enabling CORS is problematic, you could always just send developers the tooltips.json file and ask them to place it on their own server. {{site.data.alerts.end}}

 ## 5. Explain how developers can access the help